What Is Sensory Travel? A More Meaningful Way to Explore the World

 Touch

-Feel the rawness of a linen curtain, the warmth of sun-soaked stone, the texture of handmade ceramics.
-Tactile awareness grounds you in the here and now.
+Feel the rawness of a linen curtain, the warmth of sun-soaked stone, the texture of handmade ceramics—tactile awareness grounds you in the here and now.

-TRAVEL OFF-SEASON
+TRAVEL IN THE OFF-SEASON

 OPT FOR SMALL HOTELS